hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 This interactive app allows you to run an RStudio session on the cluster.
 This R session makes use of the R/4.2.2-foss-2022b module.
-Additionally, the R-bundle-CRAN and R-bundle-Bioconductor modules can be loaded on top of the base R to provide easy access to hundreds of preinstalled packages.
+Additionally, the R-bundle-CRAN and R-bundle-Bioconductor modules can be loaded on top of the base R module to provide easy access to hundreds of preinstalled packages.

 You can use your own personal R libraries with Studio, see :ref:`R package management<r_package_management_standard_lib>`.
 While the use of R projects is also available within RStudio, loading such project may affect your module library paths as well as your personal R library path.